A Clear Identity Leads to Resilience

 Daily resilience, however, is subtle.
 The adversity or tension we experience isn’t from a dramatic event.
 This type of pain (yes, pain) comes and goes throughout the day.
-You might even feel guilty feeling stressed or worried because others face worse hardships.
+You might even feel guilty, stressed, or worried because others face worse hardships.
 Your difficulties and trials are valid, and we should do everything we can to get help.

 Daily resilience means we become more self-aware of the negative emotion that keeps us from living our fullest life.

 So many individuals have faced adversity and have used it to shape their lives in a positive way.
 Here are three examples.

 Bethany, a young golden-blond surfer, was attacked by a shark at 13 and lost her left arm.
 Two years later, she won a Woman’s Championship.

 Kris lives with rare and slow-growing cancer.
-It’s incurable, but Kris is a New York Times best-selling author, wellness advocate, and runs a mission-driven business.
+It’s incurable, but Kris is a New York Times best-selling author and wellness advocate.
+She runs a mission-driven business.
 She’s found joy despite her diagnosis.

-My business coach, and friend, was diagnosed with Parkinson’s disease about nine years ago.
+My business coach, and friend, Ray Edwards, was diagnosed with Parkinson’s disease about nine years ago.
 Ray Edwards is a successful Online Entrepreneur.
-He is best known as a copywriter, the person who writes the words that sell products and services.
+He is best known as a copywriter who writes the words that sell products and services.
 Amid daunting circumstances, Ray chooses to find joy and continues to scale his business.

 If they can do it, then it must be humanly possible.
 Daily resilience is part of your story.

 Create Change for Resilience

-When I was in my twenties, I tried to change my actions to become a “good” Christian woman.
+In my twenties, I tried to change my actions to become a “good” Christian woman.
 I was smiling on the outside but unhappy on the inside.
 (I had a lot of issues.)
-Here’s what I learned by author Nancy Missler many years ago.
+Here’s what I learned from author Nancy Missler many years ago.